nicm42/100-days-of-code-v2/log.md

 **Day 43: 1st August 2020**
 Took a break and I'm none the wiser.
 But it seems that Jest will do DOM manipulation.
 So I will try that when I have more of a brain.
 Meanwhile I changed some of the functionality to get it how I want, so then I can just get the tests working and not have to change them.

+**Day 44: 2nd August 2020**
+Took a break from Guess the Number to revise asynchronous code to see if anything then jumped out at me with my data leak.
+It didn't, but I now understand what everything in the test function is doing, which is a start.